 - Cooked rice or noodles (optional)

 Preheat oven to 350 degrees.
-In a small bowl, combine the breadcrumbs and cheese.
+In a small bowl, combine the stuffing (or breadcrumbs) and cheese.
 Set aside.

-In a large bowl, combine all of the ingredients, except for the stuffing mix and cheese.
+In a large bowl, combine all of the ingredients, except for the stuffing mix (or bread crumbs) and cheese.
 Once the ingredients are mixed, spoon them into a 9x13 casserole dish.
-Sprinkle the casserole with the stuffing and cheese mixture.
+Sprinkle the casserole with the stuffing (or bread crumbs) and cheese mixture.

 Bake for 30 minutes, or until golden and bubbly.
 Serve over rice or noodles.
+Garnish with remaining scallions.
 Enjoy!